Working from home post-pandemic could offer mixed results for women, researchers say | CBC News

 Working from home post-pandemic could offer mixed results for women, researchers say

-Remote work was previously stigmatized, but could level the playing field for all employees
+Remote work previously stigmatized but could level playing field for all employees

 When it was time for Victoria resident Zahida Machan to return to work after her parental leave ended two years ago, she had to make some tough choices.